yodrew/darkroomretreat/manuscript/faq.md

 - _Wouldn't you go crazy staying in darkness that long?_

     No. You would only go crazy in darkness from being _forced_ or trapped there, as in prison or a mining accident.
-A retreat is a choice based on reason, and the door is always unlocked.
+A retreat is a choice based on reason.
+The door is always unlocked.
+Supporters are at hand.
+The room is comfortable.

 - _Do you get bored?_